Tenterden Primary Federation Equality Statement

 Ensuring equality of access for all pupils and preparing them for life in a diverse society through our curriculum.

 We use Assessment for Learning to identify any barriers to learning and make relevant adjustments to our curriculum and policies to meet the needs of the child to ensure inclusion and equal access to our curriculum.

 We use our assessment tracker to closely monitor progress steps for all groups of children, especially the vulnerable.

 Promoting attitudes and values that challenge any discriminatory behaviour, stereotyping or prejudice through our behaviour policy and behaviour recording sheets.
 We use Restorative Justice to ensure a fair proactive approach is adopted.

 Providing opportunities for pupils to appreciate their own culture and celebrate the diversity of other cultures through our curriculum and assemblies.

 Seeking to involve all parents in supporting their child’s education through having an open door approach for discussion and regular parent meetings throughout the year.

 Utilising teaching approaches appropriate for the whole school community which are inclusive and reflective of our pupils.
-This is robustly monitored by senior leaders, middle leaders by the school governors
+This is robustly monitored by senior leaders, middle leaders and by the school governors.